AqwamCreates/DataPredict/docs/Tutorials/DistributedTraining.md

   * NeuralNetwork

-I will show how to use DistributedGradients in the sample code shown below.
+I will show you how to use DistributedGradients in the sample code shown below.

 ```lua